-Graves Pierce, 202A Office: (432) 837-8213 Fax: (432) 837-8234 E-mail:jhector@sulross.edu Chair and Associate Professor: Jim Hector, Ed.D.
-Assistant Professor: Christopher Herrera, Ph.D.
-Instructor: Billy Jack Ray, M.S.
+Graves Pierce, 202A Office: (432) 837-8213 Fax: (432) 837-8234 E-mail:jhector@sulross.edu

+Chair and Associate Professor: Christopher Herrera, Ph.D.

+Associate Professor: Jim Hector, Ed.D.

+Assistant Professor: Billy Jack Ray, M.S.

+Lecturer: Logan Frey, MS, CSCS

-Kinesiology and Human Performance at Sul Ross State University provides professional training with a broad application.
-It prepares students for several careers and educational endeavors, including public school teaching and coaching, pre-physical therapy, pre-athletic training, cardiac rehabilitation, personal training, strength and conditioning specialist, fitness and wellness management, sport nutrition, health promotion, and several other related areas that could lead into graduate school.
+Kinesiology and Human Performance at Sul Ross State University provides professional training with a broad application to the physical education, sport and fitness, health and recreation fields.
+It prepares students for several careers and educational endeavors, including public school teaching and coaching, pre-physical therapy, athletic training, personal training, strength and conditioning specialist, campus recreation, fitness and recreation management, health promotion, and several other related areas that lead into graduate school.

-The Graves-Pierce Complex is connected to the Pete Gallego Center.
-The Complex houses facilities for recreation, wellness and intramurals including: an indoor swimming pool, two collegiate size gymnasiums, an aerobics/dance room, a wellness room, a free weight room, racquetball courts, a sauna and a whirlpool.
-The Kinesiology classrooms are also in the complex.
-There are also tennis courts, a football stadium, an all-weather track, baseball fields, softball fields and intramural fields for soccer, golf and archery.
+The Department of Kinesiology is located within the Graves-Pierce Complex, which houses facilities for academic program as well as recreation, wellness and intramurals including an indoor swimming pool, two collegiate size gymnasiums, an aerobics/dance room, a wellness room, a free weight room, racquetball courts, a sauna and a whirlpool.
+There are also tennis courts, a football stadium, an all-weather track, baseball fields, softball fields and intramural fields for soccer, and disc golf on campus.

-The following scholarships are awarded to outstanding students in Kinesiology.
+Several scholarships are awarded to outstanding students in Kinesiology each year.
 The students must apply for the scholarships before March 1st each spring.
 The scholarships are awarded for one year, divided into two equal semesters.